ScaleGrid Bring Your Own Cloud plans are available under three different cloud providers:

 - Start your trial on the ScaleGrid Console

-- Select “Bring Your Own Cloud” on the Getting Started page, click New cloud profile in the bottom right-hand corner, and then select either AWS, Azure or GCP to connect to your own cloud account:
+- Select “Bring Your Own Cloud” on the Getting Started page, click New cloud profile in the bottom right-hand corner, and then select either AWS, Azure, GCP or OCI to connect to your own cloud account:

 All Bring Your Own Cloud plans must have a Cloud Profile created before you can create your cluster.
 This process takes only a couple minutes to set up, and you can create one for these cloud providers:

 - Setup an Azure (ARM) Cloud Profile